-13.1 CAPITAL INVESTMENT
+13.1.
+CAPITAL INVESTMENT

-13.1.1 The Chief Executive:
+13.1.1.
+The Chief Executive:

-- shall ensure that there is an adequate appraisal and approval process in place for determining capital expenditure priorities and the effect of each proposal upon business plans; - b) is responsible for the management of all stages of capital schemes and for ensuring that schemes are delivered on time and to cost; and - c) that the capital investment is not undertaken without the availability of resources to finance all revenue consequences, including capital charges. - 13.1.2 For every capital expenditure proposal the Chief Executive shall ensure that a business case, prepared to a standard format as determined by the Board of Directors, is produced for: - All schemes to go to Capital Review Group, - b) - 13.1.4 Approval of the business case is in accordance with the scheme of delegation, provided the amount has already been included in the Capital Programme and approved by the Board of Directors. - 13.1.5 For capital schemes where the contracts stipulate stage payments, the Chief Executive will issue procedures for their management, incorporating the recommendations of 'Estatecode'. - 13.1.6 The Executive Director of Resources shall issue procedures for the regular reporting of expenditure and commitment against authorised expenditure. - 13.1.7 The approval of a capital programme shall not constitute approval for expenditure on any scheme. - 13.1.8 The Chief Executive shall issue to the manager responsible for any scheme: - a) specific authority to commit expenditure; - b) authority to proceed to tender; - approval to accept a successful tender. - 13.1.9 The Chief Executive, taking due account of the Standing Financial Instructions and the Scheme of Delegation document, will issue a scheme of delegation for capital investment management in accordance with 'Estatecode' guidance. - 13.1.10 The Executive Director of Resources, taking due account of the 'Scheme of Delegation' document, shall issue procedures governing the financial management, including variations to contract, of capital investment projects and valuation for accounting purposes.
+- (a). shall ensure that there is an adequate appraisal and approval process in place for determining capital expenditure priorities and the effect of each proposal upon business plans; - (b). is responsible for the management of all stages of capital schemes and for ensuring that schemes are delivered on time and to cost; and - (c). shall ensure that the capital investment is not undertaken without the availability of resources to finance all revenue consequences, including capital charges. - 13.1.2.
+For every capital expenditure proposal the Chief Executive shall ensure that a business case, prepared to a standard format as determined by the Board, is produced for approval by Capital Review Group. - 13.1.3.
+Approval of the business case is in accordance with the scheme of delegation, provided the amount has already been included in the Capital Programme and approved by the Board. - 13.1.4.
+For capital schemes where the contracts stipulate stage payments, the Chief Executive will issue procedures for their management, incorporating the recommendations of 'Estatecode'. - 13.1.5.
+The Executive Director of Finance shall issue procedures for the regular reporting of expenditure and commitment against authorised expenditure. - 13.1.6.
+The approval of a capital programme shall not constitute approval for expenditure on any scheme. - 13.1.7.
+The Chief Executive shall issue to the manager responsible for any scheme: - (a). specific authority to commit expenditure; - (b). authority to proceed to tender; - (c). approval to accept a successful tender. - 13.1.8.
+The Chief Executive, taking due account of the Standing Financial Instructions and the Scheme of Delegation document, will issue a scheme of delegation for capital investment management in accordance with 'Estatecode' guidance. - 13.1.9.
+The Executive Director of Finance, taking due account of the 'Scheme of Delegation' document, shall issue procedures governing the financial management, including variations to contract, of capital investment projects and valuation for accounting purposes.